The following grading system is followed at Dar Al-Hekma University:

 The course instructor assigns a grade of "IC" to the student if the following conditions are met:

-- Completing a minimum of 60% of the course work requirements and passing them.
+- Successfully completing a minimum of 60% of the course work requirements.

-- Providing sufficient documents that support the application.
+- Providing enough documents that support the request application.

-The course instructor with the Department Chair/Program Director have the right to decline rescheduling a final exam for any student if the latter fails to provide valid reasons and supporting evidence.
+The course instructor and the department chair have the right to decline rescheduling a final exam for the student if no valid reason and supporting evidence are provided.

-A student who fails to officially apply for the grade of "IC" and misses a final exam, receives a grade of Absence Failure "AF".
-A student who fails to show up within one week of the missed final exam date and submit authentic documents to support her absence will receive the so far earned grade in that course.
-The instructor changes the grade of "AF" to "IC" and reschedules the final exam only for students who show up within the one week period with valid documents to support their absence.
+Students who miss a final exam and fail to officially apply for the grade of "IC", receives a grade of Absence Failure (AF).
+Students who fail to show up within one week after the date of the missed final exam and submit authentic documents to support the absence will receive the so-far-earned grade in that course.
+If the students show up within the one-week period with valid documents to support thier absence, the instructor will change the grade of "AF" to "IC" and reschedules the final exam for them.

 Removal of an Incomplete Grade ("IC")

-A student who receives a grade of "IC" must deliver the incomplete work of the course within eight weeks after the initial final exam date for that course.
-If the student fails to deliver the work within the identified period, she receives the so far earned grade of the course.
-The instructor is rendered responsible for removing the "IC" grade through the "Removal of Incomplete Grade E-Form" (available in the Petition System) within eight weeks of the original final exam date.
-Any student who has an 'IC" grade on her transcript will not be able to graduate.
+Students who receive a grade of "IC" must deliver the incomplete work of the course within eight weeks after the initial final exam date for that course.
+If those students fail to deliver the work within the identified period, she receives the so-far-earned grade of the course.
+Students who have an 'IC" grade on thier transcript will not be able to graduate.